laravel/scout/UPGRADE.md

 ### Minimum Versions

-The following required dependency versions have been updated:
+The following dependency versions have been updated:

 - The minimum PHP version is now v8.0
 - The minimum Laravel version is now v9.0

-### `getScoutKeyName` Changes
+### The `getScoutKeyName` Method

 PR: https://github.com/laravel/scout/pull/509

-Starting from v10, Scout's `getScoutKeyName` method will return just the unqualified key name and no longer prepends the table name.
-If you were overriding the `getScoutKeyName` you'll need to account for this change and make sure you return an unqualified key name.
+In Scout 10.x, the `getScoutKeyName` method will return the unqualified key name and no longer qualifies the key name with the table name.
+If you are overriding the `getScoutKeyName` method you will need to account for this change and make sure you return an unqualified key name.

 ```diff
 public function getScoutKeyName()